uiowahjmjohnsonselt2023/selt2023-final-project-team-001/README.md

 Lastly in config/database.yml be sure to set the username, password, and database fields to match the PostgreSQL configuration you set up.

 #### Windows

+You can install PostgreSQL using WSL and following the above guide for Ubuntu.